alanmangalindan/package-xml-generator-lwc/README.md

 Note: This can only be used in a Source-tracked Developer sandbox or Developer Pro sandbox.

-To turn on source-tracking in your sandbox refer to below link: https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_setup_enable_source_tracking_sandboxes.htm
+To turn on source-tracking in your sandbox refer to this link: https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_setup_enable_source_tracking_sandboxes.htm

 # How to deploy to your Developer or Developer Pro Sandbox?